veselink1/refl-cpp/README.md

 `Patch` denotes a version which fixed a bug or does not include major new features.

 ---
+### v0.9.0
+  - Introduced `refl::descriptor::get_bases` (as well as `refl::descriptor::has_bases`) to inspect a type's declared base types (see [example-inheritance.cpp](https://github.com/veselink1/refl-cpp/blob/master/examples/example-inheritance.cpp))
+  - Bugfix for is_instance_of for template types with different arity [#18](https://github.com/veselink1/refl-cpp/issues/18)
+  - Renamed `refl::descriptor::get_property_info` to `refl::descriptor::get_property` to match the attribute name and its trait-based counterparts.
+  - Discontinued [refl-ht](https://github.com/veselink1/refl-ht) - the preprocessor for refl-cpp, due to unfixable bugs and lack of time/interest.

 ### v0.8.2
   - CV-qualifiers are now properly removed from attribute objects (previously, the values in the backing `std::tuple<...>` were sometimes cv-qualified).